ParthDave111/ParthDave111.github.io/ClimateAI.md

 This project is derived from EuroSAT: A Novel Dataset and Deep Learning Benchmark for Land Use and Land Cover Classification [Paper Link](https://arxiv.org/abs/1709.00029) and source of inspiration was this article [Article Link](https://www.wri.org/insights/7-things-know-about-ipccs-special-report-climate-change-and-land , Data set [dataset](https://github.com/phelber/EuroSAT)

-Understanding Climate Impact by LULC
+## Problem Statement -Understanding Climate Impact by LULC

 Land use change such as deforestation and land degradation are among the primary drivers of these emissions.
 Rapid urbanization leading to an increase in built-up areas as well as a massive loss of terrestrial carbon storage can also result in large carbon emissions.